destrudo/MemoryFree/README.md

-This is the excellent MemoryFree library from http://www.arduino.cc/playground/Code/AvailableMemory.
+This is a fork of the excellent MemoryFree library from http://www.arduino.cc/playground/Code/AvailableMemory 's fork from https://github.com/McNeight/MemoryFree

-I am hosting it here so there is a quick and easy way to pull it down.

-(20 Mar 2015) Repository updated with code from http://playground.arduino.cc/code/AvailableMemory
+This version supports freeMemory() on ARM based Arduino-compatible development boards.